johnvfranco/SAW-course/INSTALL-Ubuntu.md

 # Install Java
 sudo apt install openjdk-17-jre sudo apt install openjdk-17-jdk

-# Find java files
-# Note: pushd / changes directory to / so find can search all directories
-# What find returns will look like ./usr/lib/... so the actual location
-# of the searched for directory is /usr/lib/...
-pushd /
-sudo find . -iname "java-17-openjdk*" | grep -v proc | grep -v snap
-popd

-# Example: it may be in /usr/lib/jvm/java-17-openjdk-amd64
-# Set links to the java executables - use the above example location
-pushd ~/.bin
-ln -s /usr/lib/jvm/java-17-openjdk-amd64/bin/j* .
-popd

 # Add some scripts to the home directory
 cd